-Any Member who believes one of the above circumstances is true of any other Member may report it on the CWG’s Public Mail List.
-The CWG Chair will then investigate, including asking the reported Member for an explanation or appropriate documentation.
-If evidence of continued qualification for membership is not forthcoming from the reported Member within five working days, the CWG Chair will announce that such Member is suspended, such announcement to include the basis upon which the suspension has been made.
+Any Member who believes one of the above circumstances is true of any other Member may report it on the CSCWG’s Public Mail List.
+The CSCWG Chair will then investigate, including asking the reported Member for an explanation or appropriate documentation.
+If evidence of continued qualification for membership is not forthcoming from the reported Member within five (5) working days, the CSCWG Chair will announce that such Member is suspended, such announcement to include the basis upon which the suspension has been made.

-A suspended Member who believes it has now re-met the membership criteria under the relevant clauses shall provide evidence to the CWG Chair who SHALL post it to the CWG Public Mail List.
-The CWG Chair will examine the evidence and unsuspend the member, or not, by announcement to the CWG Public Mail List.
+A suspended Member who believes it has then re-met the membership criteria under the relevant clauses shall post its evidence to the CSCWG Public Mail List or provide evidence to the CSCWG Chair who SHALL post it to the CSCWG Public Mail List.
+The CSCWG Chair will examine the evidence and unsuspend the member, or not, by announcement to the CSCWG Public Mail List.
 A Member's membership will automatically cease six months after it becomes suspended if the Member has not re-met the membership criteria by that time.

-While suspended, a Member may participate in CWG Meetings, CWG Teleconferences, and on the CWG's discussion lists, but may not propose or endorse ballots or take part in any form of voting.
+While suspended, a Member may participate in CSCWG Meetings, CSCWG Teleconferences, and on the CSCWG's discussion lists, but may not propose or endorse ballots or take part in any form of voting.

 Votes cast before the announcement of a Member's suspension will stand.

-Membership Declaration

-In accordance with the IPR Policy, all Members that choose to participate in the CWG and Applicants SHALL formally declare their participation in writing submitted to the CWG Chair and SHALL do so prior to participating.
-The Chair of the CWG SHALL establish a list for declarations of participation and manage it in accordance with the Bylaws, the IPR Policy, and the IPR Policy Agreement.

 Voting and Other Organizational Matters

+Voting Structure